-Course: CTS155A/JTS155A CTS155B/JTS155B Introduction to Photography Grade: 9-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Nor ne input/output of dig incorporated, as we of instruction in all issues, customer se ital media.
-Elements of ell as the technical asp aspects of the industr ervice, basic computer peration and digital printing techniques involved in the of photo composition will be introduced and pects of digital photography.
+Course: CTS155A/JTS155A CTS155B/JTS155B Introduction to Photography Grade: 9-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Non ne input/output of dig incorporated, as we of instruction in all issues, customer se ital media.
+Elements on the sell as the technical aspects of the industration basic computer peration and digital printing techniques involved in the of photo composition will be introduced and pects of digital photography.
 This course includes units y, career development, applied math, safety, legal r, and design skills.
 This is a challenging course and each r, responsible, and able to work independently to meet Fee required

-Course: CTS156A/JTS156A CTS156B/JTS156B Photography Grade: 10-12 Grade: 10-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Inti roduction to Photogra phy the input/output or introduced in addit a professional port f digital media.
-The election to the introduction for the introduction of the folio.
-This is a challenge of the folio. era operation and digital printing techniques involved in ements and principles of photo composition will be re- n of many experimental processes, all incorporated into ging course and each student is expected to be self- k independently to meet deadlines.
+Course: CTS156A/JTS156A CTS156B/JTS156B Photography Grade: 10-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Intr oduction to Photogra phy the input/output of introduced in addit a professional port digital media.
+The election to the introduction folio.
+This is a challeng era operation and digital printing techniques involved in ements and principles of photo composition will be renor of many experimental processes, all incorporated into ging course and each student is expected to be self-condependently to meet deadlines.
 Fee required

-Course: CTS157A/JTS157A CTS157B/JTS157B Advanced Photography Grade: 11-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Ph otography Computer manipu lation (Adobe Photosh nop and Adobe Lightroom) of black and white, as well as Fee color photograph s and studio technique: s, are just the tip of the iceberg.
-Students will explore required advanced camera work, experimental te chniques, studio lighting techniques, and the refinement of compositional guidelines and artistic aesthetics.
-Students will be encouraged to start a quality portfolio (traditional and digital) of their work for future reference.
-This course prepares the individual to apply advanced knowledge and skills to produce quality photographs through the use of digital photography.
+Course: CTS157A/JTS157A CTS157B/JTS157B Advanced Photography Grade: 11-12 All Year Course offered at: CDO IRHS Prerequisites: Pho otography Computer manipu lation (Adobe Photosh nop and Adobe Lightroom) of black and white, as well as Fee color photographs and studio techniques s, are just the tip of the iceberg.
+Students will explore required advanced camera advanced camera work, experimental techniques, studio lighting techniques, and the refinement of com positional guidelines a and artistic aesthetics.
+Students will be encouraged to start a quality port folio (traditional and d ligital) of their work for future reference.
+This course prepares the indivi prepares the individual to apply advanced knowledge and skills to produce quality photographs through the use of through the use of digital photography.
 Students will display their work in monthly themed art gallery shows.
-This course involves out-of-school work and students must be self-motivated to meet deadlines for the gallery openings.
-Career opportunities will be looked into for possible School-to-Work p School-to-Work programs.
+This course involves out-of-school work and students must be self-motivated to meet deadlines for meet deadlines for the gallery openings.
+Career opportunities will be looked into for possible School-to-Work pr ograms.